amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section6.md

 Now the file "logfile.txt" will be automatically created, and will contain all logged information.

-We can call the function `log` everywhere.
+We have access to the `log` function almost anywhere.
 For instance, in `SmallChunkCollector`
 ```python
 class SampleSmallchunkCollector(SmallChunkCollector):